Our guide to

-Self drive safaris in South Africa, Namibia, Zambia or other destinations are not just about camping and roughing it.
+Self drive safaris in South Africa, Namibia, Botswana and Zambia or other destinations are not just about camping and roughing it.

 You can either go in a fully equipped vehicle so all the creature comforts are with you, or you can simply drive from camp to camp and stay somewhere that is all set up with outstanding service in stunning locations.We work with you to tailor the perfect self drive safari holiday.
 We do not offer vehicle hire only.
 It is our responsibility to create the entire experience for our guests from door to door.

 South Africa and Namibia are the most popular countries for self drive safari holidays because many of the game reserves and national parks were designed specifically with independent safari-goers in mind.
 The road networks are generally in good condition and you do not necessarily need a 4×4 as many roads are sealed.

 Are self drive holidays in Africa for me?

 Do you have a spirit of adventure, enjoy being outdoors, have a keen interest in freedom to explore, enjoy driving long distances, like the idea of discovering places for yourself and at your pace, enjoy a range of experiences and off the beaten track places rather than the usual worn tourist path?

 If you answered yes to a few of these questions, then self drive holidays in Africa may be the ideal type of holiday for you.

 A common question we get asked is whether self drive holidays in Africa are safe.
 Absolutely is always our answer.

 With the caveat that you need to act responsibly and drive with a measure of common sense as you would at home.